AttackOnJasper/University-notes/psych253/psych253.md

 	- self interest vs group interest
 - **Tragedy of the Commons** if everybody try to maximize self-interest -> group suffers e.g. English fishes, Canadian fishing industry, Global warming (country's benefit vs. world's benefit), 国内工厂排污
 - To sacrifice the self interest & help the group, people need to see consequences, political point, consequence & only for short term
+- **System Justification** people have several underlying needs, which vary from individual to individual, that can be satisfied by the defense and justification of the status quo, even when the system may be disadvantageous to certain people

 ### Money and Happiness
 - There is a weak correlation: money buys happiness if it provides basic necessities
 	- Everybody being better off does not provide happiness (e.g. inflation)
 	- Happiness arised from social comparison
-	- **Adaptation-level phenomenon** Tendency to adapt to a given level of stimulation and thus to notice and react to changes from that level
+	- **Adaptation-level phenomenon** Tendency to adapt to a given level of stimulation and thus to notice and react to changes from that level 永不知足
 		- people take what they have for granted (less effect the money has)
 	- diminishing returns